zscaler/zscaler-terraformer/README.md

 [![tests](https://github.com/zscaler/zscaler-terraformer/actions/workflows/test.yaml/badge.svg)](https://github.com/zscaler/zscaler-terraformer/actions/workflows/test.yaml)
 [![linter](https://github.com/zscaler/zscaler-terraformer/actions/workflows/linter.yml/badge.svg)](https://github.com/zscaler/zscaler-terraformer/actions/workflows/linter.yml)

 ## Overview

-`zscaler-terraformer` is a command line utility to facilitate terraforming your existing ZPA and ZIA resources.
-It does this by using your respective API credentials in each platform to retrieve your configurations from the [ZPA API](https://help.zscaler.com/zpa/getting-started-zpa-api) and/or [ZIA API](https://help.zscaler.com/zia/getting-started-zia-api) and converting them to Terraform configurations so that it can be used with the [ZPA Terraform Provider](https://registry.terraform.io/providers/zscaler/zpa/latest) and/or [ZIA Terraform Provider](https://registry.terraform.io/providers/zscaler/zia/latest)
+`zscaler-terraformer` is a command line utility to facilitate terraforming your existing ZPA and/or ZIA resources.
+It does this by using your respective API credentials in each platform to retrieve your configurations from the [ZPA API](https://help.zscaler.com/zpa/getting-started-zpa-api) and/or [ZIA API](https://help.zscaler.com/zia/getting-started-zia-api) and converting them to Terraform configurations so that it can be used with the
+[ZPA Terraform Provider](https://registry.terraform.io/providers/zscaler/zpa/latest) and/or [ZIA Terraform Provider](https://registry.terraform.io/providers/zscaler/zia/latest)

 This tool is ideal if you already have ZPA and/or ZIA resources defined but want to